14 Types of Hawks in California

 It is most commonly found in deciduous woodlands, mountains, and other dense forests throughout the United States, Central America, and South America.

-This small raptor measures up to 14 inches long with a wingspan between 18 – 22 inches, depending on age.
+This small raptor measures up to 14 inches long and has a wingspan between 18 and 22 inches, depending on its age.

 Meanwhile, males are usually slightly smaller than females, with gray-blue feathers throughout their head and back, while their underbelly typically ranges from creamy yellow to rusty red.